Content: Where's the return on investment?

-The return on creating socially catalytic content is not necessarily to drive web traffic.
+The return on creating socially catalytic information is not necessarily to drive Web traffic.
 Although, it will remain important to maintain your own website or blog and have people visit it because your website will still need to convert engaged people into customers.

-The real benefit will be the social influence that comes not only from the content itself, but the social interactions surrounding that content.
+The real benefit will be the social influence that comes not only from the material itself, but the social interactions surrounding it.

-In other words, writing a bit of content may inspire someone to ask a question.
-You, as the person responsible for starting the discussion, can help answer the question and generally encourage the evolution of debate and ideas around the content's subject matter.
+In other words, writing an article may inspire someone to ask a question.
+You, as the person responsible for starting the discussion, can help answer the question and generally encourage the evolution of debate and ideas around that subject matter.